08 Jul Logistic regression

 By default, statistical software provides for each variable X included in the model, a coefficient, the confidence interval of this coefficient and a p-value.

-The coefficient and its confidence interval are between -Inf and +Inf.
+The coefficient and its confidence interval are between -∞ and +∞.

-However, it is common practice to present not the coefficient, but rather its exponential value; this value is then bounded between 0 and +Inf.
+However, it is common practice to display not the coefficient, but rather its exponential value; this value is then bounded between 0 and +∞.

 It can be shown mathematically that the exponential of the coefficient when the variable X is categorical is the odds-ratio.